microsoft/FluidFramework/docs/content/docs/advanced/doc-system.md

 : The contents of the [API](../api/) section is built from [TSDoc comments](https://api-extractor.com/pages/tsdoc/doc_comment_syntax/) in the source code.

-Readmes and other repo files
-: Some content may be included from outside the docs folder.
-See [Including files outside the docs folder](#including-files-outside-the-docs-folder) for more information.

 ## Features

 ### Including other files

 #### Reusable snippets

-If you want to re-use a snippet in multiple places, place the snippet file in `docs/.vuepress/includes/`.
+If you want to re-use a snippet in multiple places, place the snippet file in `docs/_includes/`.
 You can then reference it in a Markdown file like so:

 ```golang